-As the winter solstice approached toward the end of 2013 I found myself, as so often before, captivated by the quality of midwinter sunlight.
+As the winter solstice approached toward the end of 2013 Tom found himself, as so often before, captivated by the quality of midwinter sunlight.
 When this does eventually appear it comes in at that characteristically low angle that throws forms into relief and can give such intensity and warmth to the mid-tones, a warmth of colour that so often belies the actual temperature and wind-chill!

-I’ve discovered that at Mawgan Porth, where the shallow gradient of the beach creates wide areas of reflective shallow water at low tide, the intensity of this solstice light is magnified.
-It was the experience of this phenomenon recently that led me to paint Beach reflections, Mawgan Porth .
-It was a theme that demanded spaciousness, an opportunity to begin trying out the potential for larger scale work afforded by my new studio here in St Columb.
+Tom discovered that at Mawgan Porth, where the shallow gradient of the beach creates wide areas of reflective shallow water at low tide, the intensity of this solstice light is magnified.
+It was the experience of this phenomenon that led him to paint Beach reflections, Mawgan Porth .
+It was a theme that demanded spaciousness, an opportunity to begin trying out the potential for larger scale work afforded by his new studio here in St Columb.